 - To secure benefits, veterans need strong evidence like service records, medical exams, and a nexus letter linking tinnitus to military service.

-- While the tinnitus rating is capped, veterans can claim additional compensation for related conditions like anxiety or sleep issues.
+- While the tinnitus rating is capped, veterans can claim additional compensation for related conditions like anxiety, PTSD, or sleep issues.

 - A thorough, well-documented claim improves approval chances; consider seeking help from Veterans Service Organizations.